Giphy/ios-radar-memory-leak-sample/README.md

 ![Leaks Instrument](no_leaks.png)

 ## Similar reported leaks

-We found a stackoverflow question which addresses the root cause of this issue without the @objc marker. (https://stackoverflow.com/questions/42602301/swift-3-enums-leak-memory-when-the-class-contains-an-array ) This particular case seems to be fixed in later versions of XC and Swift.
+We found a Stack Overflow question which addresses the root cause of this issue without the @objc marker. (https://stackoverflow.com/questions/42602301/swift-3-enums-leak-memory-when-the-class-contains-an-array ) This particular case seems to be fixed in later versions of XC and Swift.

 ```swift
 enum LeakingEnum: Int, RawRepresentable {